tinkercademy-bootcamp/chat-project-aryan12cc/exercise-6/README.md

   - **Static Linking:** The libraries linked are embedded directly into the executable of the program at linking time.
   - **Dynamic Linking:** The executable contains references to the shared code, but not the actual code.
 The shared libraries are linked at runtime instead of linking time.
 - What are the tradeoffs?
+  - In static linking, only the executable needs to be run, without having access to the other library files.
+Static linking will have a larger executable because of the linking of libraries.
+Furthermore, if different executables use the same library, it's a waste of memory.
+  - Dynamic linking has a much smaller executable file compared to static linking because of the linked libraries.
+Furthermore, if a single library gets an update, the entire system doesn't need to be updated -- the library can get updated and it will have effects over the entire system.
+However, uses also need to install that they have the correct dependencies (library versions) to efficiently compile / run the code.
 - How do you enable static linking or dynamic linking in your makefile?

 ## Git Clone and Building from Source